-In the light of the climate emergency, health needs, developing technology, new policies and approaches for Crawley and the south east as well as studies and experience across Europe, CBC aims to work in partnership with WSCC to meet the following aims:
+In the light of the climate emergency, health needs, developing technology and new policies and approaches for Crawley and the south east, as well as studies and experience across Europe, Crawley Borough Council aims to work in partnership with WSCC, transport, business and community bodies, to meet the following aims:

-- 1. Improved sustainable travel infrastructure prioritise walking and cycling network improvements and facilities, improving public transport access and services. - 2.
-Smarter highway network management managing demand, directions, speeds and inefficient road space allocation to address congestion and improve access and health of neighbourhoods and business districts. - 3.
-Integrated transport and land use planning ensure housing and business development centres on public transport links and walking and cycling networks as 'Transit Oriented Development' for improved access. - 4.
+- 1. Improved sustainable travel infrastructure - prioritise walking and cycling network improvements and facilities, improving public transport access and services. - 2.
+Smarter highway network management - managing demand, directions, speeds and inefficient road space allocation to address congestion and improve access and health of neighbourhoods and business districts. - 3.
+Integrated transport and land use planning - ensure housing and business development centres are on public transport links and walking and cycling networks as 'Transit Oriented Development' for improved access. - 4.
 Effective travel planning working with business and other organisations to improve commuter, visitor, shopping and leisure choices and reduce single-occupancy car use. - 5.
-Shared mobility develop facilities such as car clubs and shared bikes, with electric vehicle charging to broaden choices beyond conventional private car use.
+Shared mobility - develop facilities such as car clubs and shared bikes, with electric vehicle charging to broaden choices beyond conventional private car use.